33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 2. User-Generated Content Contest

 Example: GoPro's annual contest asks users to submit their best footage for a chance to win $1M.
 They get thousands of submissions and months of content to repurpose.
-More importantly, the submissions showcase real use cases better than any ad could.
+The submissions showcase real use cases better than any ad could.

 When to use: Best for visually interesting products or services with passionate customers.
 Works when you need content at scale or when you want to show diverse use cases.
 E-commerce brands and consumer tech crush with this.